Treatments for insomnia

 You can read about the main treatments below and you can also see a summary of the pros and cons of insomnia treatments, which allows you to easily compare your options.

 Good sleeping habits

 Your GP will be able to advise you about what you can do at home to help you sleep.
-This is known as good sleep hygiene and includes:
+This is known as "sleep hygiene" and includes:

-- maintaining a comfortable sleeping environment (not too hot, cold, noisy or bright)
+- maintaining a comfortable sleeping environment that's not too hot, cold, noisy or bright

 - avoiding caffeine, nicotine and alcohol late at night